 Bank Hapoalim Group (The Bank) is committed to strictly uphold and comply with all rules and standards as well as any other provisions which, by law, apply to the Bank with regard to Bank/customer relationship, Anti-Money Laundering (AML) and Counter-Terror Financing (CFT).
 The Bank in its Compliance Group Policy has implemented an AML and CFT compliance programs, which apply also to its branches and subsidiaries world-wide.

 Adherence and compliance to the Bank group policy is the responsibility of all employees.
 In this framework, the Bank requires its employees and managers to adhere to high standards and to stringently maintain the regulations on matters of compliance.
-It is the policy of the Bank to take appropriate steps to prevent persons engaged in money laundering, terror financing, fraud, or other financial crimes, from exploiting the Bank's network, products and/or services.
+It is the policy of the Bank to take appropriate steps to prevent persons engaged in money laundering, terror financing, fraud, tax offences, or other financial crimes, from exploiting the Bank's network, products and/or services.

 The Bank examines, on a regular basis, its compliance strategy, the objectives and goals in order to implement and maintain an effective compliance plan in reference to the Group activity which reflects high standards and best practice.

 To facilitate compliance with all requirements, the Bank has appointed a Chief Compliance Officer, who is charged with the responsibility to oversee the Bank's AML/CFT program and to ensure the implementation of the Group Compliance Policy in Israel and abroad.

 The Bank has developed and implemented written AML/CFT policies, procedures, internal controls as well as systems, which include but are not limited to the following: